When to bring your own wallet

 | Native gas token funding (where required) | You | Circle |

-V2 endpoint for
+endpoint for details.

 How CPN works with your wallet